dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

 *   `K` is a pre-feature library, and `D` declares any constructors, or

-    *For pre-feature libraries, we can't tell if the intent of `class` was "just a class" or "both a class and a mixin".
-For compatibility, we assume the latter, even if the class is being used as a mixin in a post-feature library and where it does happen to be possible to distinguish those two intents.*
+    *For pre-feature libraries, we cannot tell if the intent of `class` was "just a class" or "both a class and a mixin".
+For compatibility, we assume the latter, even if the class is being used as a mixin in a post-feature library where it does happen to be possible to distinguish those two intents.*

 *   `K` is a post-feature library, and any of: